cowmonk/cowmonk/README.md

 - I love C, suckless, and vim

 Currently working on [LearnixOS](https://learnixos.github.io).
-Founder of the beginning of LearnixOS development.
+Founder and first developer of the early LearnixOS development.